-After Sam's father was diagnosed with breast cancer in September 2013 and tested positively for the BRCA gene mutation, Sam and her brother also decided to get tested.
+After Sam's father was diagnosed with breast cancer in September 2013 and tested positively for the BRCA gene fault, Sam and her brother also decided to get tested.

 "I knew men could get breast cancer, but this was still quite a shock.
 His treatment was the same as it is for women: chemo, radiotherapy and a mastectomy.
 Thankfully he was given an initial ‘all-clear’ in the summer of 2014.

-After Dad was diagnosed, he was tested for the BRCA mutation, because of the rarity of male breast cancer.
-We also have Ashkenazi Jewish ancestry, albeit in the dim and distant past, which dramatically increases the risk of having the BRCA genetic mutation.
-Dad was found to be positive for the BRCA2 mutation.
+After Dad was diagnosed, he was tested for the BRCA fault, because of the rarity of male breast cancer.
+We also have Ashkenazi Jewish ancestry, albeit in the dim and distant past, which dramatically increases the risk of having the BRCA genetic fault.
+Dad was found to be positive for the BRCA2 fault.
 My brother and I were both tested, and discovered that we’re also both positive.

-Obviously this is a sad story so far, and no doubt resonates with many of you reading this, although not necessarily your dad as the carrier of the BRCA mutation.
-But men can get breast cancer, and they can carry the BRCA genetic mutation and pass it on to their children – you just don’t hear about it as often.
+Obviously this is a sad story so far, and no doubt resonates with many of you reading this, although not necessarily your dad as the carrier of the BRCA fault.
+But men can get breast cancer, and they can carry the BRCA genetic fault and pass it on to their children – you just don’t hear about it as often.
 Even the genetic counsellor told me she was surprised Dad was positive, and this was her specialty.
-So if you remember anything from my story, please remember that men can pass on the BRCA mutation.
+So if you remember anything from my story, please remember that men can pass on the BRCA fault.